- What is a Public Defender?

 actually be present in the Judge's chambers.
 If the case does not

-Answer: The preliminary hearing is a court
+Answer: A preliminary hearing (PX) is a court

-proceeding where the District Attorney's Office presents evidence to
+proceeding where the prosecutor presents evidence to

 convince a judge that there is reasonable cause to believe a felony